Frequently Asked Questions:

 Q: Will my child visit the school for a transition day?

 Q: Will my child be in the same tutor group as their friends?

-A: We have students joining us from a large number of different primary schools.
+A: We have students joining us from many different primary schools.
 Students will be allocated to a number of different groups throughout the day and may be with a different group of students in lessons.
 It is likely, therefore, that students from the same primary school will be with other students they know at some point during the day.

 Q: My child has additional needs.
 What extra help will they get?

-A: Inclusion is a core value at Blaise High School and we have very high expectations of all our students, whatever their additional needs.
+A: At Blaise High School every child will be included, and we have very high expectations of all our students, whatever their additional needs.
 Our SENCO will meet with the SENCO of your child’s primary school to make sure that we understand your child’s individual needs and to plan for any support that needs to be put in place to allow your child to access a full and varied curriculum.

 Q: Will my child be able to take part in any clubs?